Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 I look at it like this; if your food still resembles its natural state, then the chances are that it’s one of the good foods.
 It is as simple as that!

 Bread, crisps, pasta, cake, and most tinned products will fall into this category.
-These foods are usually full of simple carbohydrates, added sugar, salt additives, and coloring, and they lack any true nutritional value.
+These foods are usually full of simple carbohydrates, added sugar, salt additives, coloring, and lacking in any true nutritional value.

 Non-processed foods include fruit, nuts, vegetables, milk, and fish which all include natural nutrients and sugars.
 There is absolutely no need to add sugar to any of our meals as the natural world provides all of that for us.